metaplex-foundation/docs/docs/candy-machine-v2/05-CreatingCandyMachine.md

     ./assets
 ```

-In this command we are specifying that we will run the upload on the `devnet` environment (`-e` option), we will use the wallet keypair `~/.config/solana/devnet.json` (`-k` option), the Candy Machine configuration file `config.json` (`-cp` option), the cache file suffix `example` (`-c` option) and upload our assets from the folder `./assets`.
+In this command we are specifying that we will run the upload in the `devnet` environment (`-e` option), we will use the wallet keypair `~/.config/solana/devnet.json` (`-k` option), the Candy Machine configuration file `config.json` (`-cp` option), the cache file suffix `example` (`-c` option) and upload our assets from the folder `./assets`.

-Depending of the size of the collection - number of items and/or size of the images - this command might fail multiple times.
-This should not be a problem since when you execute the command again, it will resume from the point it stopped in the last execution.
+Depending of the size of the collection - number of items and/or size of the images - this command has the potential to fail multiple times but should not be a problem when executed again, it will resume from the point it stopped in the previous execution.

 Below is a sample output of a successfull upload and Candy Machine creation: